 What It Is

-We tried two Ventures tours on a Seabourn Quest cruise to the Norwegian Fjords.
-In this part of the world, nearly every port had at least one, if not two Ventures excursion options, with multiple departures to accommodate passenger interest.
+We tried two Ventures tours on a Seabourn Quest cruise to the Norwegian Fjords, where nearly every port had at least one or two Ventures excursion options, with multiple departures to accommodate passenger interest.
 Tours are generally limited to about 12 people per kayak tour or Zodiac boat.

 Because Seabourn always thinks of everything, the Ventures team had set up the kayaks on a nearby island -- both to allow us to skip the long paddle from the ship and so we could more easily board our kayaks on the beach.
 For about an hour, we paddled around the fjord's little islands, looking for birds and enjoying the beautiful weather and scenery.
-The group, which ranged from teenagers to retirees, all managed to keep together -- and the kayak guides would make the rounds, giving pointers and checking to make sure everyone was doing fine.
+The group, which ranged from teenagers to retirees, all managed to keep together, and the kayak guides made the rounds, giving pointers and checking to make sure everyone was doing fine.

 On the way back, we kayaked back across the fjord and followed a narrow canal into the city of Alesund to admire the Art Deco houses before we paddled back to the ship.